 So you’re thinking of piano lessons for your child, and wondering what to expect.
 This is a brief summary of what you’ll encounter in my studio.
 Each teacher has her (or his) own way of doing things, but I think it’s safe to say that we all share the goal of providing a supportive environment for learning an art that can sustain our students for the rest of their lives.

-- Like many professional piano teachers, I have a studio policy that tells you how many lessons you are getting in a school year, what that will cost, when payments are due, and how and under what circumstances I handle make-ups.
+Like many professional piano teachers, I have a studio policy that tells you how many lessons you are getting in a school year, what that will cost, when payments are due, and how and under what circumstances I handle make-ups.
 Piano teachers can only teach during a limited number of after school hours,.
 In order for your child to make progress, regular attendance is required.
 Please try to pick a time you won’t have to constantly change.
+I try to be as accommodating as possible, but unlike Hermione Granger in the Harry Potter books, I don’t have a time turner.

 I look forward to seeings you in lessons — or hearing your child at a recital one day!